haiku/website/content/blog/bitigchi/2020-09-06-haiku_monthly_activity_report_august_2020.md

 rofl0r has fixed the prototype of gethostbyaddr to be more in-line with FreeBSD and Linux.

-## risc-V
+## RISC-V

-kallisti5 continued working on the risc-V architecture.
+kallisti5 continued working on the RISC-V architecture.
 The initial work on an EFI loader is complete, and u-boot is working.

 ## System Kits